nancyqn-thompsong9/notes/README.md

 Second, planning ahead is crucial.
 Before starting a new project or undertaking a large task, take the time to plan out your approach.
 Break down the task into smaller, manageable steps, then allocate time for each step.
 Having a clear plan will make it easier to stay on track and avoid getting lost in the code.
  <p>
 Lastly, staying organized is essential.
 Use version control systems like Git to keep track of your code and collaborate with others.
 Keep your workspace clean and tidy, with well-organized files and folders.
 Additionally, use code editors and IDE' s (Integrated Development Environments) that support code navigation and auto-completion, which can save time and reduce the risk of making mistakes.

+# 2023-12-13
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

+This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity, bugs, and wasted time.
+It's often better to write simple, clear code first and optimize only when profiling indicates that it's truly necessary.